jeffersonheard/geoanalytics/README.md

 ## Contribute!

 We are actively seeking collaborators and contributors that can help grow the usage and sustainability of the Geoanalytics endeavor.
+The biggest thing we need right now is documentation.
+If you can read Python code and write readable documentation either as developer or user documentation, we need your skills!

 ## Geoanalytics purpose